UoB-COMSM0166/2025-group-21/README.md

 While two participants rated the harder difficulty below average usability, overall scores remained well above the standard usability benchmark.
 This suggests that our game had excellent usability even at a higher difficulty level.

+#### Statistical Analysis
+A Wilcoxon Signed-Rank test was performed on the SUS scores for both difficulties.
+The critical value was 8 (N = 10, α = 0.05), and the W Test statistic was calculated to be 0, indicating that there was a statistically significant difference between usability at different difficulty.

 #### Solutions and Adjustments
 While the SUS confirmed high usability, we found it less applicable than our qualitative and NASA TLX evaluations for informing design changes.
 Nonetheless, it served as a valuable confirmation of our game’s overall user experience.
 We noted potential questionnaire fatigue due to administering the SUS immediately after the NASA TLX, which may have affected response quality.
 In future iterations, we would schedule breaks or separate the two evaluations.

-#### Statistical Analysis
-A Wilcoxon Signed-Rank test was performed on the SUS scores for both difficulties.
-The critical value was 8 (N = 10, α = 0.05), and the W Test statistic was calculated to be 0, indicating that there was a statistically significant difference between usability at different difficulty.

 ## Testing

 ### White Box Testing
-We used Jest unit testing to verify our game code’s logic, focussing on game states, ensuring that triggering functions produced expected changes in the game state.
+We used Jest unit testing to verify our game code’s logic, focusing on game states, ensuring that triggering functions produced expected changes in the game state.
 Due to the game’s complexity, this was quite a difficult step, so we concentrated on testing the classes and methods that controlled the players movements, control, and interactions, as these were the most likely to hinder user’s game play.

-**Example — Obstacle Testing**
+**Example — Obstacle Testing**<br>
 Our game aerial obstacles, intended to challenge the player while flying.
 We tested their movement and interactions with the player using a range of assertions.
 This was aided by using the inheritance and polymorphism in the obstacle subclasses.

-Example Obstacle class tests:
+An excerpt is shown below.

 	[ADD OBSTACLE TESTING CODE HERE]